aqilahzmri/git-acts/README.md

-I want to confirm this
+I want to confirm this, please